 The motor is one of the most important components to consider.
-This is what drives the running mat and can make the difference between a quiet, smooth running machine and a loud noisy treadmill that struggles to run at selected speed.
+This is what drives the running mat and can make the difference between a quiet, smooth running machine and a loud noisy treadmill that struggles to run at the selected speed.

-The ultimate test of horsepower is to run the machine at around 4kph then walk on the machine, hold the handles and try to pull back and slow the machine down.
-If you feel the running mat slow down or can feel the motor struggling the motor is not powerful enough and will eventually cause problems.
+The ultimate test of horsepower is to run the machine at around 4kph then walk on the machine, hold the handles and using your weight try to pull back and slow the machine down.
+If you feel the running mat slow down or can feel the motor struggling, the motor is not powerful enough and will eventually cause you problems.

 Running Surface Size

 Running surfaces vary in length and width depending on whether the treadmill has been designed for walking or running.
 For walking, any narrower than 40cm is too narrow for comfort and safety.
 If you intend to jog or run you should consider a running surface that is at least 43cm wide.